 Every month, Animal Care & Control features a volunteer who's making a difference for the animals at the shelter.

-Meet the May Volunteer of the Month, Laurie Gautreaux.
+Meet the May Volunteer of the Month, Lauren Gazelka.

-How long have you volunteered with the City of Fort Worth Animal Shelter?
+How long have the group volunteered with the City of Fort Worth Animal Shelter?

-Been volunteering at the shelter since January 2019.
+I’ve Been volunteering at the shelter since September 09, 2019.